andreafortuna/andreafortuna.github.com/_posts/2015-08-01-fernando-sor-op9.md

 The starting point was the very first edition of Op.9, published in London in 1821 ([here a PDF](http://imslp.org/wiki/Special:ReverseLookup/112346)).

-The original was in *E major*, but to a better usage of the ukulele tuning I preferred transpose a fifth lower , so rewriting everything in *A major*.
+The original was in *E major*, but for a better usage of the ukulele tuning I preferred transpose a fifth lower , so rewriting everything in *A major*.

 Let's analyze the adaptations that I run on individual movements: